-Adams Morgan Vision Framework Release for Public Comment
+Adams Morgan Vision Framework

-The Office of Planning (OP) has initiated a planning process with Adams Morgan for developing a vision framework.
-This planning initiative is providing opportunities for residents, local businesses, institutions, and property owners to work to articulate a vision for the future of Adams Morgan.
-The Adams Morgan Vision Framework is being developed through a strategic community-based process that builds on previous planning studies to define a vision, goals, and action items into a single easily-understood framework for stakeholders and the community to use in the coming years.
-This initiative is also informed by significant work that has been completed by the community through “Envision Adams Morgan”, a study that came about in response to the rapid changes associated with proposed commercial and residential development projects in the neighborhood.
+In fall 2016, the Office of Planning (OP) completed the Adams Morgan Vision Framework “Vision Framework”, a data-driven community-based strategic planning document.
+OP initiated the planning process in fall 2014 with Adams Morgan for developing a vision framework.
+This planning initiative provided opportunities for residents, local businesses, institutions, and property owners to work to articulate a vision for the future of Adams Morgan.
+The Vision Framework was built on previous planning studies to define a vision, goals, and implementable action items into a single easily-understood framework for stakeholders and the community to use in the coming years.
+The initiative was also informed by significant work that was completed by the community through “Envision Adams Morgan”, a study that came about in response to the rapid changes associated with proposed commercial and residential development projects in the neighborhood.

-Project Goals and Objectives
+Project Goals and Planning Process